inolen/q3plugin/README.md

 ## Installation

-  The compilation process is still rough and has only been tested on Firefox and Chrome on Ubuntu 10.04.
+  The compilation process is still rough and has only been tested on Ubuntu 10.04.

   To get started, you'll need to install cmake, sdl and gtk: